NZMSA/2024-Phase-2/README.md

 - Completed the two Azure SQL modules and log in to your Microsoft account and take a full-page screenshot of these two modules (Similar to phase1)
 - Completed all parts of your chosen stream/s by checking that you have included all items in your repository, as stated in the folder for your chosen stream
     - Software Development
-        - The submission details are in the SoftwareAssessment.pdf file (https://github.com/NZMSA/2024-Phase-2/tree/main/software-development)
+        - The submission details are in the SoftwareAssessment.pdf file [Software Development](https://github.com/NZMSA/2024-Phase-2/tree/main/software-development)
     - Data Science
         - [Analysis and Preprocessing Submission Details](https://github.com/NZMSA/2024-Phase-2/tree/main/data-science/1.%20Analysis%20and%20Preprocessing#submission)
         - [Training and Evaluation Submission Details](https://github.com/NZMSA/2024-Phase-2/tree/main/data-science/2.%20Training%20and%20Evaluation#submission)